 What We’ll Deliver: Writing You Can Understand

-The U.S. General Services Administration is committed to writing all of our new and substantially revised documents and public web content in plain language by October 2011.
+The U.S. General Services Administration is committed to writing all of our new and substantially revised documents and public web content in plain language.

 We’ll use plain language in any document that: